xavierlefevre/shared-react-components-example/readme.md

 ### **11. 👩‍💻👨‍💻 Dedicate a core team**

-Just as an open source project, have a dedicated tech/business team focused on making "Shared components" a success
+Just as an open source project, have a dedicated tech and business team focused on making "Shared components" a success.
+Without a core team, you won't have the focus and ownership necessary to handle such a project, hence the complexity and debt will accumulate and your developers will end up losing more time than winning, in the long run.
+We will be more specific in a dedicated article later on.

 ### **12. 🔗 Ease the Yarn Link pain**